deweythedeci/osquery-ctf/README.md

 `gcloud services enable compute.googleapis.com`

+Create a Python virtual enviornment that will be used for Ansible.

+`virtualenv -v env-osctf; source env-osctf/bin/activate`

 Clone this project into your shell.

 `git clone https://github.com/REPLACEME`

+Install the required packages.

+`pip install ansible`

 Edit terraform.tfvars to have your project id.